arnicas/d3-faq/README.md

 ####What is or what does it mean to say '+d.someProperty'?**

-(why does + make a number?)
+A shorthand often seen in Mike Bostock's code (and now everyone else's) to cast a d.value as a number.
-    sometimes improper use of this is the cause of a NaN too
+Sometimes improper use of this causes errors.

 ###How to put multiple graphs on the page (small multiples)